AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 - Greater than zero: if the note is nullified in the same transaction.
   - This value must be greater than the counter of the note hash.

+> Nullifier counters are used in the [reset private kernel circuit](./private_kernel_reset.md#verifying-read-requests) to ensure a read happens **before** a transient note is nullified.

 > Zero can be used to indicate a non-existing transient nullifier, as this value can never serve as the counter of a nullifier.
 It corresponds to the _counter_start_ of the first function call.

-It ensures that the following arrays are empty:
+Additionally, it ensures that the following arrays are empty:

 - Public read requests.
 - Public update requests.